mikey/zigbee2mqtt.io/docs/devices/EMIZB-141.md

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*

 * `power_calibration`: Calibrates the power value (percentual offset), takes into effect on next report of device.
 The value must be a number.
+The device assumes 1000imp/kWh. eg if your power meter does 800imp/kWh, put `25` here (ie 100 * (1 - 1000/800)).

 * `power_precision`: Number of digits after decimal point for power, takes into effect on next report of device.
 This option can only decrease the precision, not increase it.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`